Drew Pearce: Film

-Pearce co-wrote the script for the Fast and Furious franchise spin-off, Hobbs and Shaw, with Chris Morgan.
+Pearce co-wrote the script for the Fast & Furious franchise spin-off Hobbs & Shaw with Chris Morgan.
 The film was directed by David Leitch, produced by Seven Bucks Productions and Chris Morgan Productions, and was released by Universal Pictures.
 The film stars Jason Statham and Dwayne Johnson, returning as their respective characters Luke Hobbs and Deckard Shaw from the previous Fast and Furious films.
 The film also starred Idris Elba, Vanessa Kirby, Eiza González, and Helen Mirren, with cameos by Ryan Reynolds and Kevin Hart.

 Point of No Return

 In 2018 Pearce established production company Point of No Return Films in Los Angeles, California.
 The company focuses on developing and producing film and television projects aimed at reinventing genre.
 Its first production was Pearce's directorial debut, Hotel Artemis.
 On 26 June 2019, Variety announced that Netflix acquired Pearce's next film, Quartermaster, which Point of No Return will produce alongside Adam Siegel of Marc Platt Productions.
 It will be a "high-concept thriller" that Pearce is slated to write and direct.